oggewallgren/MATMOD-Modules/Problem Modules/module4/module4.md

 #### i) Would the data be sufficient to fit such a model?

 We believe that the data is sufficient to fit a multidimensional linear model because we have data of 1000 deceased poeple and 50 attributes.
 There will be a few different types of variables.
 We will have some binary variables, like "has cancer/doesn't have cancer", other variables like length and weight are going to be continuous and also variables harder to define like "type of work", living location and education.
 We know that each variable is accompaied by a coefficient determining its affect on lifespan.
 The binary variables are going to be easier to define than the other.
-But as we have data from 1000 people we belive we will have sufficient data to determine a linear model.
+But as we have data from 1000 people, we belive we will have sufficient data to determine a linear model.

 #### ii) Can the least squares method be used?